 Some people with RA benefit from joint surgery.
 Surgery can help relieve joint pain, correct deformities, and modestly improve joint function.
 There are several types of joint surgery techniques.

 Synovectomy is removal of the joint lining (synovium).
 It is used to remove inflamed tissue that causes pain.
 Synovectomy can help reduce swelling and slow the progression of joint damage.

-Arthroscopy is performed to clean out bone and cartilage fragments (a process called debridement) that cause pain and inflammation.
-It is usually performed on the knee, but it also may be done on other joints:
+Arthroscopy can be used to perform different procedures including synovectomy.
+It may also be used to clean out bone and cartilage fragments (a process called debridement) that cause pain and inflammation.

 If the affected joint cannot be replaced, surgeons can perform a procedure called arthrodesis that eliminates pain by fusing the bones together.
 However, fusing the bones makes movement of the joint impossible.
 Bone fusion is most often done in the spine and in the small joints of the hands (wrists, fingers) and feet (ankles, toes).

 Lifestyle changes can help patients deal with the physical and emotional aspects of living with rheumatoid arthritis (RA).